t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method update the title and content hash key of the item with the given ID.
+This method update the title and hh(hash key after uploading content to areave) of an existing item. a new version of hh is added to the item. contains id, title, and hh(hash key after uploading content to areave).

-该方法更新一个存在的Item的title和hh(把内容上传到arweave后的hash key)信息.
+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

-hh部分会添加一个新的version记录.
+PS: if there need to verify that the sender is creator of the item.

 ### getItem